I really want the Venetians to invade and take over America.

 Maria (the Swede) and Marco (the Italian) walked me to the train station in Sarajevo and bid me farewell.

-I arrived late at night in Ploce, Croatia, which is near Baina on the map.
-I camped and took the 5 a.m. ferry to a small island, hoping to cross it by bus.
-No bus on Sunday.
-So I hitchhiked with a guy who was delivering bread.
-I bought some bread off him to thank him, even though he wanted to give it to me for free.
+I arrived late at night in Ploce, Croatia, near Baina on the map.
+I camped and took the 5:00 a.m. ferry to a small island, hoping to cross it by bus.
+There was no bus on Sunday, so I hitchhiked with a guy who was delivering bread.
+I bought some bread from him to thank him, even though he wanted to give it to me for free.

-Korcula is pronounced "Core-chu-la".
+Korcula is pronounced, "Core-chu-la."
 Marco Polo, the ultimate world traveler, made this trip I am on look like a daily commute for him.
-He started his trip across Asia from his little house in Korcula.
+He started his journey across Asia from his little house in Korcula.
 It's still there, although not in great shape.

 Polo's journey through Asia lasted 24 years.
 He reached further than any of his predecessors, beyond Mongolia to China.
 He became a confidant of Kublai Khan (1214-1294).
-He traveled the whole of China and returned to tell the tale, which became the greatest travelogue.
+He traveled throughout China and returned to tell the tale, which became the greatest travelogue.

-Although the temps were warm, the citizens told me that it gets quite windy and cold in the winter, although it never snows.
-So the smart Venetians built a high wall around Korcula to block the wind and made tight convoluted little streets to also deter the
+Although the temps were warm, the citizens told me it gets pretty windy and cold in the winter, although it never snows.
+So the smart Venetians built a high wall around Korcula to block the wind and made tight, convoluted little streets to deter the

 wind.
 It makes for a delightful city.

-I crossed the island of Korcula by bus to get to Vela Luka, a simple but cute town.
-I grabbed the ferry to the town of Hvar.
+I took the bus to cross the island of Korcula to Vela Luka, a simple but cute town.
+Then, I took the ferry to Hvar.

-I saved the best for last and took a 7 hour ferry to Dubrovnik.
-Just the ferry ride itself was marvelous, passing endless islands along the Adriatic Sea.
-I sat outside, reading a book while reveling in the warm temps.
+I saved the best for last and took a seven-hour ferry to Dubrovnik.
+The ferry ride was marvelous, passing endless islands along the Adriatic Sea.
+I sat outside, reading a book while reveling in the warm temperatures.

 Dubrovnik is like Venice's ugly sister.
-But Venice is such a hot sister, that Dubrovnik is still incredibly beautiful.
+But Venice is such a hot sister that Dubrovnik is still magnificent.

 It's a horrible crime that the Serbs shelled Dubrovnik during the war.
 It had absolutely no military value.
 They ravaged the city with bombs.
-Fortunately, the Hague also thought is was a bad idea and sentenced the Serb admiral for 7 years in jail:
+Fortunately, the Hague also thought it was a bad idea and sentenced the Serb admiral to 7 years in jail:

 Maybe the Serbs should shell San Francisco....